APEGA’s First Woman President: Sue Aitken, P.Eng.

 “I’m very proud to continue to be a professional engineer with APEGA and to be part of a self-regulating organization that exists to protect the public, which it has been doing for 100 years.
 It’s really a gift to be a part of that,” she concludes.

-APEGA’s 80th and first female president Sue Aitken, P.Eng. and vice-president Dale Miller, P.Eng. don hard hats during a branch tour, 2000.
+APEGA’s 80th and first woman president Sue Aitken, P.Eng. and vice-president Dale Miller, P.Eng. don hard hats during a branch tour, 2000.